Gammaproteobacteria: Phylogeny

 It is (as of 2010) still very difficult to resolve the phylogeny of this bacterial class.

 The following molecular phylogeny of Gammaproteobacteria is based on a set of 356 protein families.

 A number of genera in Gammaproteobacteria have not yet been assigned to an order or family.
-These include Alkalimonas, Gallaecimonas, Ignatzschineria, Litorivivens, Marinicella, Plasticicumulans, Pseudohongiella, Sedimenticola, Thiohalobacter, Thiohalorhabdus, Thiolapillus, and Wohlfahrtiimonas.
+These include Alkalimonas, Gallaecimonas, Ignatzschineria, Litorivivens, Marinicella, Plasticicumulans, Pseudohongiella, Sedimenticola, Thiolapillus, and Wohlfahrtiimonas.

 Significance and applications

 Gammaproteobacteria, especially the orders Alteromonadales and Vibrionales, are fundamental in marine and coastal ecosystems because they are the major groups involved in nutrient cycling.
 Despite their fame as pathogens, they find application in a huge number of fields, such as bioremediation and biosynthesis.

 Gammaproteobacteria can be used as a microbial fuel cell (MFC) element that applies their ability to dissimilate various metals.
 The produced energy could be collected as one of the most environmentally friendly and sustainable energy production systems.
 They are also used as biological methane filters.

 Phototrophic purple sulfur bacteria are used in wastewater treatment processes.
 The ability of some Gammaproteobacteria (e.g. the genus Alcanivorax) to bioremediate oil is increasingly important for degrading crude oil after oil spills.
 Some species from the family Chromatiaceae are notable because they may be involved in the production of vitamin B12.
 Some Gammaproteobacteria are used to synthesize poly-b-hydroxyalkanoate (PHA), which is a polymer that is used in the production of biodegradable plastics.
 Many Gammaproteobacteria species are able to generate secondary metabolites with antibacterial properties.